 The faculty determines if the student has demonstrated the knowledge, skills, and approach necessary to be eligible to progress to the next phase.
-In special instances, the faculty may convene at other than the scheduled times to consider cases relating to unusual circumstances, such as probationary or dismissal cases.
+In special instances, the faculty may convene outside of class time to consider cases relating to unusual circumstances, such as probationary or dismissal cases.